-As of both December 31, 2017 and September 30, 2017, Cabot had \$12 million reserved for environmental matters.
+As of March 31, 2018 and September 30, 2017, Cabot had \$16 million and \$12 million, respectively, reserved for environmental matters.
 These environmental matters mainly relate to former operations.
-These reserves represent Cabot's best estimates of the probable costs to be incurred at those sites where costs are reasonably estimable based on the Company's analysis of the extent of clean up required, alternative clean-up methods available, abilities of other responsible parties to contribute and its interpretation of laws and regulations applicable to each site.
-Cash payments related to these environmental matters were less than \$1 million in the first three months of both fiscal 2018 and fiscal 2017.
+During the three months ended March 31, 2018, the scope and cost of additional remediation activities being performed at a former manufacturing site became probable and estimable, resulting in the recognition of an additional charge of \$6 million for these actions in Cost of sales in the Consolidated Statements of Operations.
+The Company's reserves for environmental matters represent Cabot's best estimates of the probable costs to be incurred at those sites where costs are reasonably estimable based on the Company's analysis of the extent of clean up required, alternative clean-up methods available, abilities of other responsible parties to contribute and its interpretation of laws and regulations applicable to each site.

+Cash payments related to these environmental matters were \$2 million in the first six months of fiscal 2018 and less than \$1 million in the first six months of fiscal 2017.
 Cabot reviews the adequacy of the reserves as circumstances change at individual sites and adjusts the reserves as appropriate.
 Almost all of Cabot's environmental issues relate to sites that are mature and have been investigated and studied and, in many cases, are subject to agreed upon remediation plans.
 However, depending on the results of future testing, changes in risk assessment practices, remediation techniques and regulatory requirements, newly discovered conditions, and other factors, it is reasonably possible that the Company could incur additional costs in excess of environmental reserves currently recorded.
 Management estimates, based on the latest available information, that any such future environmental remediation costs that are reasonably possible to be in excess of amounts already recorded would be immaterial to the Company's consolidated financial statements.